top of page

 Laser Bladder Neck incision

 Bladder neck incision (BNI) is a common minimally invasive treatment option for bladder outflow obstruction which involves lasering through the neck of your bladder to allow you to pass urine more easily and with a better stream.
+Dr Elmes uses the latest and most advanced Laser for this procedure to ensure excellent outcomes for patients and improve their quality of life post procedure.

 Removing the obstruction improves urine flow and associated symptoms and prevents complications such as complete blockage, urine infections, bladder stones and kidney damage.